Fractals!

 The Code

 We'll be writing in glsl as it can be run on the gpu in real time.
-We'll also be including a couple uniform variables (values set by the gpu per frame) so we can move aroud and zoom in.
+We'll also be including a couple uniform variables (values set by the cpu once per frame) so we can move aroud and zoom in.
 We'll also be using double vectors instead of float vectors so we get better resolution.

-#version 140
+#version 400

 in vec2 uv;